arnaud-ma/vscode_profile/README.md

 1. Create a folder in the `profiles` folder with the name of your profile (e.g. `python`).
 2. Create a markdown file in this folder with the same name of your profile (e.g. `python.md`) to present it, with the same structure as the other profiles.
-3. Add you json files in this folder.
+3. Add your json files in this folder.
 You can copy this files from another profile and modify them.
 4. Add the name of your profile in the `profiles.json` file at the root of the repository.
 5. Test that your profile works:
    - Execute the `scripts/build_profiles.py` script